 History of Rocky Mountain College

 Rocky Mountain College is the oldest college in Montana.
 Its history demonstrates a commitment to excellence and an openness to all points of view.
 Adversity has led to strength through the joining of a liberal arts tradition and the heritage of practical training for specific careers.
-The union of three distinct religious traditions has resulted in a learning community distinguished by thoughtful inquiry, ethical decision-making, and active citizenship.
+The early influence of three distinct religious denominations has resulted in a learning community distinguished by thoughtful inquiry, ethical decision-making, and active citizenship.
 All faith traditions are welcome at Rocky Mountain College, and the spirituality, convictions, and questions of all are respected.

-In 1877, a small group of Methodists met in Bozeman to establish a school in a principal area of the territory.
-The committee included former governor Benjamin J. Potts and minister-missionary Brother William Van Orsdel.
-The committee encountered roadblocks along the path to success, so a contingent from Deer Lodge, Mont., decided to establish the Montana Collegiate Institute in 1878 with three faculty, about two dozen students, and tuition of only $15 to $25.
+In 1877, a small group of Methodists met in Bozeman to establish a school in a principal area of the Territory.
+The committee included former Governor Benjamin J. Potts and minister-missionary Brother William Van Orsdel.
+The committee encountered roadblocks along the path to success, so a contingent from Deer Lodge, Montana, decided to establish the Montana Collegiate Institute in 1878 with three faculty, about two dozen students, and tuition of only $15 to $25.

 Four years later, the Presbyterian Church assumed control and chartered the College of Montana with three brick buildings and an initial student population numbering 160.
-Tuition has risen to $5 per month.
 Meanwhile, in 1889, the Methodist Episcopal Church opened Montana University, later changed to Montana Wesleyan University, located in Helena.
 The assets, organizations, and traditions of these Presbyterian and Methodist institutions merged in 1923 under the aegis of Intermountain Union College in Helena.
 In 1904, two decades prior to the founding of Intermountain Union College, two brothers from Maine, Lewis T. and Ernest T. Eaton, leased the abandoned campus at the College of Montana and renamed it the Montana College and School of Manual Arts.
 In 1908, the brothers moved to Billings and established the Billings Polytechnic Institute, using the same blend of practicality, cultural arts, and civic and religious training of youth in its curriculum.
-Earthquakes seriously damaged the Intermountain Union College buildings in 1935, and after a brief move to Great Falls, Intermountain Union College accepted an invitation to relocate on the Billings Polytechnic Institute, which had merged with the Billings Business College in 1927.
-As affiliates, the institutions developed integrated programs and then merged into a single college, named Rocky Mountain College by student vote, in 1947.
+Earthquakes seriously damaged the Intermountain Union College buildings in 1935, and after a brief move to Great Falls, Intermountain Union College accepted an invitation to relocate on the campus of Billings Polytechnic Institute, which had merged with the Billings Business College in 1927.
+As affiliates, the institutions developed integrated programs and then merged into a single college in 1939, later renamed Rocky Mountain College in 1947 by student vote.

-Another more recent, but equally popular, tradition is the Yule Log Dinner and the Lighting of Losekamp.
+Another more recent, but equally popular tradition is the Yule Log Dinner.
 This Christmas ceremony involves the College community in a celebration of the beauty, spirituality, and sentiment of the season.

-Since the merge of Intermountain Union College and Billings Polytechnic Institute in 1947, Rocky Mountain College has been fortunate to have the following presidents as leaders:
+Since the merger of Intermountain Union College and Billings Polytechnic Institute in 1947, Rocky Mountain College has had the following presidents as leaders:

 - William D. Copeland – 1947-1951